josherrickson/stata2/stata_markdown/05-regression.md

 (^$^\chi^2^$^, pronounced "ky-squared" as in "Kyle").
 In this model, we reject the null that all coefficients are identically 0.

 When we move away from linear regression, we no longer get an ^$^R^2^$^ measure.
 There have been various pseudo-^$^R^2^$^'s suggested, and Stata reports one here, but be careful assigning too much meaning to it.
 It is not uncommon to get pseudo-^$^R^2^$^ values that are negative or above 1.
+We'll discuss measuring [goodness of fit](#logistic-goodness-of-fit) below.

 The coefficients table is interpreted in almost the same way as with regression.
 We see that `gear_ratio` has a significant positive coefficient, and
 `headroom` is indistinguishable from 0.
 We *cannot* nicely interpret the coefficients.
 All we can say is that "As gear ratio increases, the